 1 2 3 4 5 6 7 8

 #lang br (module reader br (provide read-syntax) (define (read-syntax name port) (define s-exprs (read-code-from port)) (strip-bindings #`(module dsl-mod-name dsl/expander #,@s-exprs))))

 Racket takes the module expression returned from read-syntax and uses it to replace the code in the source file.
 So a source file that looks like this:

 Evaluation of this module expression continues from here, starting by importing bindings from the expander.

 It’s common, but not mandatory, for read-syntax to rely on two helper functions: a parser and a tokenizer.

-You can write a parser by hand.
+You can write a tokenizer by hand.
 You can also use a helper function called a lexer that uses regexp-style rules to convert source code into tokens.

 Together, in pseudocode:

 1 2 3 4 5 6 7 8 9 10